IELTS Speaking: Topics, Questions, and Tips

 K12, SAT, GRE, IELTS, TOEFL

-It helps to familiarize yourself with IELTS speaking topics before your testing.
-We list these topics in 2 categories: topics occurred in current period and topics in 2023-2025.
+Familiarizing yourself with IELTS speaking topics before your test helps a lot.
+Here, we list the topics in 2 categories: topics occurred in current period and topics in 2024-2026.

-The former will show topics most active in the current period, but you only see the latest 10-15 questions if you aren't VIP.
-The latter is accessed by VIP users only.
+The former shows the most active topics in the current period, but you can only open one topic to see its questions if you aren't a VIP.
+The latter is accessible only to VIP users.

-It's a handy tool for searching IELTS speaking questions by topic.
-Because IELTS updates test topics periodically, so the recent topics are more important for test takers.
-The latest topics, for example, IELTS Speaking Topic: May to Aug 2025, deserve to be studied and practiced with high priority if you book the test this or next month.
+This is a handy tool for searching IELTS speaking questions by topic.
+Because IELTS updates its test topics periodically, the most recent topics are more important to test takers.
+The latest topics, for example, IELTS Speaking Topic: Jan to Apr 2026, deserve to be studied and practiced with high priority if you book the test this or next month.

 Sign on as VIP to get more Topics.